jlperona/gpa-converter/README.md

 ## Grade Scales

-All grade scale conversions are credited to [ForeignCredits](http://www.foreigncredits.com/Resources/Grade-Conversion/).
+All grade scale conversions are credited to [Scholaro](https://www.scholaro.com/pro/Countries), previously *ForeignCredits*.
 The appropriate string below goes in the *Grade Scale Type* column for each student.

-The following grade scales have been implemented:
+The following grade scales have been implemented.

 ### Africa